 With a law degree, your job opportunities are virtually limitless.
-Whether it's the medical field, oil, and gas, engineering, real estate, or even the military, every industry needs legal professionals.
+Whether you're dealing with legal or medical malpractice, family law, civil rights, or even employment disputes, every industry needs specialized legal professionals.

-To help with this, we've compiled this comprehensive list of various types of lawyers and their roles for their clients:
+To help you narrow down your specialization and figure out what type of lawyer you want to be, we've compiled this comprehensive list of the various legal specialties and their roles for their clients:

 As a criminal lawyer, you can be a public defense attorney, private defense attorney, or prosecutor.
 Criminal lawyers represent clients who have been accused of a crime and assist them through the various stages of a criminal proceeding, including arrest, bail, arraignment, pleas, appeal, and sentencing.